How to Prep and What to Expect at Birkenau

 4.)
 Do Your Research- Much like Auschwitz, you will see and hear things.
 Deeply heavy, intense things.
 At one point I found myself paralyzed by my emotions, and I had previously studied the happenings of these places.
 Get online.
 Read articles.
 Look at pictures.
 Go to the main website and peruse through before coming.
 Preparing your heart and mind prior to arrival is a must to make it through.

-I left Auschwitz in sheer shock that something like this would occur...and for so many years.
+I left Auschwitz in sheer shock that something like this ever happened...and for so many years.
 The disbelief was surreal.
-The powerful emotions that take over will never leave you.
-Describing a bad day after this experience is a perspective unlike any other.
-I highly recommend a visit.
-A short trip from Krakow.
+The powerful emotions to wash over your soul will never leave you.
+It's embarrassing to think what I would consider a bad day after touring Auschwitz.
+The minor inconveniences in my life are humbling when compared to what the prisoners experienced.